PJI is supporting accountability for post-election sexual violence in Kenya.

 In partnership with U.N.
-High Commissioner for Human Rights and UN Women, PJI is working with the Office of the Director of Public Prosecutions and the Independent Policing Oversight Agency to investigate the first crimes against humanity case to be brought in Kenyan National Courts, incorporating a public-private partnership component involving civil society organisations.
+High Commissioner for Human Rights and UN Women, PJI is working with the Office of the Director of Public Prosecutions (ODPP) and the Independent Policing Oversight Agency (IPOA) to investigate the first crimes against humanity case to be brought in Kenyan national courts, incorporating a public-private partnership component involving civil society organisations.

 The results of this sustained engagement with local Kenyan practitioners are twofold: First, trial-ready dossiers have been prepared, facilitating prosecution.
 Second, a core group of trained investigators, prosecutors, and lawyers in the Kenyan legal community are now better prepared with the skills to investigate and build additional case files.
-These capacity-building partnerships have thus advanced local accountability for serious violations of human rights allegedly committed by law enforcement in Kenya during the post-election violence periods, enabling local practitioners to bring long awaited justice for grave crimes in the jurisdiction where most of the victims still live.
+These capacity-building partnerships thus continue to advance local accountability for serious violations of human rights, enabling local practitioners to bring long awaited justice for grave crimes in the jurisdiction where most of the victims still live.

 In addition to PJI’s accompaniment work, in 2016 PJI lawyer Maxine Marcus testified as an expert witness in a constitutional human rights case in Kenya, in which victim plaintiffs alleged failure to investigate and prosecute acts of sexual violence by police during the first PEV period.
 In a landmark decision in this case, the Kenyan High Court ruled in favor of four survivors of post-election sexual violence in Kenya, finding that Kenya failed “to investigate and prosecute violations of the rights to life, the prevention of torture, inhuman, and degrading treatment, and the security of person.”